Skip to Main Content

 OR Rev Stat. § 652.220

-It is illegal for an employer to pay an employee less than someone else because of their race, color, religion, sex, sexual orientation, national origin, marital status, veteran status, disability, or age doing comparable work (including wages, bonuses, benefits, and more).
-However, if there is a consistent and verifiable system for pay structure, limited circumstances allow for different pay based on bona fide factors, including one or more of these: a seniority system, a merit system, a system that measures earnings by quantity or quality of production, including piece-rate work, workplace location, travel, education, training, or experience.
+It is illegal for an employer to pay an employee less than someone else for comparable work because of their race, color, religion, sex, sexual orientation, national origin, marital status, veteran status, disability, or age.
+This includes wages, bonuses, benefits, and more.
+However, if there is a consistent and verifiable system for pay structure, limited circumstances allow for different pay based on bona fide factors, including one or more of these: a seniority system, a merit system, or a system that measures earnings by quantity or quality of production including piece-rate work, workplace location, travel, education, training, or experience.

 An employer cannot give an employee a pay cut to make their pay equal to other employees.